 Lesson 7: Ch.
 12.1-12.3 of Sampling by Steven Thompson, 3rd edition

-- know why and when to use cluster sampling,
+- Identify the appropriate reasons and situations to use cluster sampling,

-- know the notation for cluster and systematic sampling,
+- Recognize and use the appropriate notation for cluster and systematic sampling,

-- know what are primary units and what are secondary units,
+- Define and differentiate between primary units and secondary units,